HOW TO BUY LEGAL WEED ONLINE SHIP ANYWHERE IN 2022 -IMPORTANCE OF MARIJUANA TO CANCER PATIENTS

 About 70 percent of study respondents who use cannabis reported inhaling or consuming it in food.
 About 89 percent used both methods.

-Chin said patients are using tincture (sublingual), capsules, and vape.
+Chin said patients are using tincture (sublingual), capsules, and vaping.